MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports-v24-later.md

 ### New and obsoleted events

-This section lists the new and obsoleted events in version 20.
+This section lists the new and obsoleted events in version 24 and later.

 #### New events